carbon-language/carbon-lang/llvm/docs/JITLink.rst

 ``LinkGraph`` (see :ref:`Constructing LinkGraphs`) and calls JITLink's ``link`` function.

-``ObjectLinkingLayer`` provides a plugin API, :literal:`ObjectLinkingLayer::Plugin`, which users can subclass in order to inspect and modify `LinkGraph`s at link time, and react to important JIT events (such as an object being emitted into target memory).
+``ObjectLinkingLayer`` provides a plugin API, ``ObjectLinkingLayer::Plugin``, which users can subclass in order to inspect and modify `LinkGraph`s at link time, and react to important JIT events (such as an object being emitted into target memory).
 This enables many features and optimizations that were not possible under MCJIT or RuntimeDyld.